bootdotdev/blog/content/stories/a-guide-to-all-the-types-of-functions-in-python.md

 # The square of 2 is 4
 ```

 A subroutine is a function that doesn't return a value.
 It performs a task, and that task can be an effect.
 It could take in a value in other to perform it's task.
 After execution, it gives control back to the caller.

 ## Coroutine

 Coroutines are functions capable of multitasking cooperatively.
-A function working cooperatively can pause its execution and hand control to another function when it is idle or performing a [blocking](https://en.wikipedia.org/wiki/Blocking_(computing)) task.
+A function working cooperatively can pause its execution and hand control off to another function when it is idle or performing a [blocking](https://en.wikipedia.org/wiki/Blocking_(computing)) task.

 Coroutines are a form of [concurrency](https://en.wikipedia.org/wiki/Concurrency_(computer_science)).
 They are preferred to other concurrency models like [multithreading](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)).
-Thanks to the `async` and `await` keywords introduced in [pep 492](https://peps.python.org/pep-0492/), they have become common and intuitive.
-Below is an example of coroutines in python using the `asyncio` framework.
+Thanks to the `async` and `await` keywords introduced in [PEP 492](https://peps.python.org/pep-0492/), they have become common and intuitive.
+Below is an example of coroutines in Python using the [asyncio](https://docs.python.org/3/library/asyncio.html) library.

 ```python
 import asyncio